Patronato’s Christmas at San Xavier

 Linda Ronstadt headlined the first concert at the Mission more than 21 years ago, starting a beloved tradition that now marks the beginning of Tucson’s holiday season.
 This signature series of concerts raises funds for Patronato, a nonprofit organization devoted to restoring and preserving Mission San Xavier for future generations.

-A Round of Applause for Our 2017 Sponsors to Date
+A Round of Applause for Our 2017 Sponsors

 A big thank you to these businesses and individuals for helping to ensure the success of our Christmas Concert series.